In Portugal, the property rights that can be acquired are the following:

 The buyer is responsible for the assessment and payment of IMT, as well as VAT if applicable.
 IMT must be paid before the deed is executed and the notary is obliged to confirm that it has been paid.

-Stamp duty, where applicable, is paid by the buyer (who normally also pays the notary's fees).
+Stamp tax, where applicable, is paid by the buyer (who normally also pays the notary's fees).
 The buyer must present the payment proof to the notary at the moment of the transfer signature.
-The tax is paid through a document issued by the tax authority (the buyer can issue the document in the tax authority website or request it in a tax authority service).
+The tax is paid through a payment reference issued by the tax authority (the buyer can issue the document in the tax authority website or request it in a tax authority service).

 In addition, the acquisition of immovable property by means of reimbursement in kind of participation units on the liquidation of a privately placed closed-end real estate investment fund, is subject to IMT.